How We Can Help

 The Ombuds will not identify you or your confidences without your permission

-except in situations involving imminent risk of serious harm.
+except in situations involving imminent risk of physical harm or child abuse.
 Conversations with the

 ombuds may not be used